Pick-Your-Own Strawberries & Raspberries at Coulson Ridge Farm

 No. None of the produce we grow are GMO’s

-Can we bring children or pets to the field?
+Can we bring children to the field?

 Children are still able to come to the field this year.
 However, since we are going to be enforcing physical distancing in the patch all children must stay with thier parents/guardians at all times.